How to Prepare Your Software for Translation

 1. Move All User-Facing Text into Resource Files

 Put all user-facing text like labels, error messages, and user prompts into resource files.
-This makes translation possible.
-PTC reads from resource files.
-It doesn’t detect hard-coded strings in your source code.
+PTC reads from resource files, and it does not detect hard-coded strings in your source code.

 Most frameworks include an internationalization (i18n) function or library that helps you mark translatable text and store it in the right resource file format.